Lionel Duckett

-Lionel Duckett (1511August 1587) was one of the merchant adventurers of the City of London.
-He was four times Master of the Mercers' Company, and Lord Mayor of London in 1572.
+Sir Lionel Duckett (1511 – August 1587) was one of the merchant adventurers of the City of London.
+He was four times Master of the Mercers' Company, and Lord Mayor of London in 1572–1573.

 He was born in 1511 to William Duckett of Flintham, Nottinghamshire and his wife Jane (née Redman), of Harwood Castle, Yorkshire.
 He served an apprenticeship with John Colet, of the Mercers' Company of the City of London, and was granted the freedom of the Company in 1537.

 He became enormously wealthy through his trading.
 He subscribed to Martin Frobisher's three voyages in search of the Northwest Passage, and to John Hawkins' voyage of 1562 which led to the formation of the Africa Company, paving the way for the Atlantic slave trade in later centuries.

 In 1553, he acquired monastic and chantry lands in Surrey, Derbyshire and Staffordshire.
 In 1556, he acquired lands in Somerset and Devon.
 In 1572, he bought the manor of Calne, Wiltshire.
 He later acquired property in Gloucestershire, Wiltshire, Berkshire, and Kent.

 In 1565 he served as a Sheriff of London.
 The next year he became Master of the Mercers' Company, a position he also held in 1571, 1577, and 1583.
 In 1572–1573 he was Lord Mayor of London.

 He died in August 1587 and his will was proved on 20 February 1588.